 Music at Methody

 The Junior Choir is where many of Methody’s talented singers begin their performing careers.
 The year begins in September, with an invitation to all enthusiastic year 8-10 pupils to prepare for the choir's three main performances: The Autumn Concert, Fisherwick Junior Carol Service and Easter Concert.
-Mr Bairs is the Choir's Director, with Mrs Qua assisting.

 The Girls' Choir consists of over 70 members who meet to rehearse two mornings and one afternoon a week.
 They are directed by Mrs Rolston, who has led them to multiple successes in recent years.